conorhamill36/conorhamill36.github.io/_posts/2024-06-19-what-I-would-tell-myself-phd.md

 ---
 layout: post
-title: What I would tell myself at the start of my PhD￥
+title: What I would tell myself at the start of my PhD
 date: 2024-06-18 17:30:00
 description: Some reflections and advice I would give myself starting a PhD
 tags: phd